Revision Love Course

 Become a skillful editor of your own writing, with helpful assignments from an author and a literary magazine editor (that’s me!).
-Gain confidence as you bring your revision skills—and writing career—to the next level in this self-paced course.
+Gain confidence as you bring your revision skills—and writing career—to the next level.

 Registration is Currently Closed

-Registration will open again in March 2021.
-Join the waitlist below to be notified.
+Registration will open again in October 2023.
+Join the waiting list below to be notified.

 Is this you?

 - You’re stuck in revision.